iterative/dvc.org/content/docs/dvclive/how-it-works.md

 <admon type="tip">

 You may have previously tracked [outputs] with `Live.log_artifact()` that generated a `.dvc` file like `model.pt.dvc`.
-If you already have a `.dvc` file like `model.pt.dvc`, DVC will not allow you to also add `model.pt` as a pipeline [output][outputs] since it is already tracked by `model.pt.dvc`.
+DVC will not allow you to also add `model.pt` as a pipeline [output][outputs] since it is already tracked by `model.pt.dvc`.
 You must `dvc remove model.pt.dvc` before you can add it to the pipeline.
 You can optionally drop `Live.log_artifact()` from your code.

 </admon>

-Adding any subpaths of the DVCLive [directory] to the [outputs] is optional, but do not add the entire directory since DVC does not expect the DVCLive `dvc.yaml` file to be inside the [outputs].
-DVC will [cache] any paths you add as [outputs] by default, and you can use those paths as [dependencies] downstream in your pipeline.
+Optionally add any subpaths of the DVCLive [directory] to the [outputs].
+DVC will [cache] them by default, and you can use those paths as [dependencies] downstream in your pipeline.
 For example, to cache all DVCLive plots:

 ```diff
   stages: